 At Soundings we believe that the left’s main task is to put together a strong counter-hegemonic challenge to the powerful forces ranged against it – and that serious thinking is an important part of activism.

 The journal was established in 1995 by Stuart Hall, Doreen Massey and Michael Rustin.
 Its aim, then as now, was to offer ideas that could assist the left in thinking strategically about the dilemmas and challenges it faces.
-Today this means supportive, but sometimes critical, engagement with the Corbyn project.

 The journal’s theoretical framework is broadly based on the traditions of the New Left, but it also draws on emerging ideas from contemporary movements and cultural politics.
 The Gramscian tradition also plays a central role, particularly in its focus on seeking to comprehend and unpick all the intertwined and complex forces that are at play in any given political moment (often referred to as ‘the conjuncture’).
 This approach was pioneered by Stuart Hall in his analysis of Thatcherism and, later, neoliberalism.